BzTree/Capstone-Project-3/README.md

 - Added a very brief explanation of the recall score at the beginning of the file which is relevant to the context of the project.
 - Added the reason Machine Learning was used for making the model at the beginning of the .ipynb notebook.
 - Added the limitation of the 'Contract' column to the list of limitations.
-- Added a reason why both IQR & DBSCAN (together) and Isolation Forest outlier detection and relevant cleaning methodologies are considered in developing the model.

 The previous file is not deleted, hence both files can be accessed.